vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 - Acquired Twitter Data
 - Cleaned Raw Twitter Data
 - Built a Sentiment Classification Model
-- Go through **[Setting up a Spark Development Environment with Scala](https://hortonworks.com/tutorial/setting-up-a-spark-development-environment-with-scala/)**, it will cover installing SBT, IntelliJ with Scala Plugin and some basic concepts that will be built upon in this tutorial
+- Go through **[Setting up a Spark Development Environment with Scala](https://hortonworks.com/tutorial/setting-up-a-spark-development-environment-with-scala/)**, it will cover **installing SBT**, **IntelliJ** with Scala Plugin and some basic concepts that will be built upon in this tutorial

 ## Outline